edgarroman/zappa-django-guide/docs/walk_core.md

       Auto Generated API Gateway              Your Zappa Environment
 ```

 While this url may be considered functional, most would regard it as extremely unfriendly to users.
-To improve this and even get HTTPS encryption see the section on [using a Custom Domain](walk_domain.md).
+To improve this and use your own custom domain name see the section on [using a Custom Domain](walk_domain.md).

 ## Checking up on the deployment